plizonczyk/noiseprotocol/README.md

 ----
 ## Bug reports
 This software was tested only on Linux.
-It may or may not work on Windows, explicit support for this system will be added in future.
+It may or may not work on Windows, explicit support for this system may be added in future.

 Please file any bug reports in project's [issue tracker](https://github.com/plizonczyk/noiseprotocol/issues).

 ## Development & contributing
-The only additional package that may be useful during development is pytest - for unit testing.
+Additional packages that may be useful during development are contained in dev_requirements.txt.
 Installation:

 ```
-pip install pytest
+pip install -r dev_requirements.txt
 ```

 Running tests (from root directory):